smartaleciam/playcard/README.md

 #
 How it all works..
 Pure Magic at the moment..More Documentation to come

-Still learning how github works, so github code is only for viewing an not the master scripts/files yet

 # How to install on a rasp pi with rasbian
 wget http://www.smartaleclights.com.au/downloads/Install_PlayCard_Packages.sh